 In the figure above:

-- serving EASDF (sEASDF) and the serving SMF (sSMF) are, respectively, the EASDF and the SMF of the PLMN of the federation that is currently serving the UE;
+- serving EASDF (sEASDF) and the serving SMF (sSMF) are, respectively, the EASDF and the SMF of the PLMN that is currently serving the UE;

-- partner EASDF (pEASDF) is the EASDF of the partner PLMN in the federation which hosts the Edge Application Server whose service is desired.
+- partner EASDF (pEASDF) is the EASDF of the partner PLMN which hosts the Edge Application Server whose service is desired.

 Editor's note: How to support the low latency requirement for edge computing when the traffic routing from MNO1's UPF to MNO2's DN is FFS.